ToddBradley/terranborderlands/universe/fei-lian/index.md

 ![](fei-lian-globe.gif)

-Fei Lian has a single small moon that is densely inhabited.
+Fei Lian has a single small airless moon that is densely inhabited.

 #### Starports

-The class B starport at Fei Lian is unusually distributed, made of several different landing, docking, and repair facilities in various locations.
+The class B starport at Fei Lian is made of several different landing, docking, and repair facilities in various locations.

 * a low port on the planet's surface, with multiple antigrav boost plates, capable of six simultaneous controlled, assisted takeoffs or landings; this is the primary passenger terminal for the planet
 * a space elevator, terminated at the orbital Cicek Confederation navy base; this is mostly used for cargo transfer to and from orbit